 There's a bit of vulnerability in the starting posse as there is only one starting mad scientist and only two more in the deck, so this might need to be tweaked.

-Special thanks to Blargg for taking off on dtdb and for getting the Cards from There Comes a Reckoning added to dtdb so quickly.
+Special thanks to Blargg for taking over on dtdb and for getting the Cards from There Comes a Reckoning added to dtdb so quickly.
 It suddenly all feels more real now that I can see "Cards up to There Comes a Reckoning" on this website!
 Additional thanks to Pinebox for announcing that there are a further 24 cards to be added to There Comes a Reckoning, it is great that Blarrg's work uploading these isn't finished.

 I'd consider adding a second Auto-Revolver as it is an excellent, cheap weapon and can help fulfill Hellstromme's requirement and be used for A Slight Modification.
 My original draft had The Pharmacy instead of Grimoires & More, but I left the former at home so I had to make do with what I had with me at the tournament! :)